Chapter Twelve

 Around and around the objects went.
 Each person speaking while holding someone else's sacred item, feeling the weight of another's gift, understanding through touch and presence what words alone couldn't convey.

-Alenh held Serepna's torch and described how its steady light had illuminated the path forward when her bead protocol threatened to become currency rather than connection—how Serepna's questions had helped her see the drift before it became irreversible.
+Alenh held Serapnenh's torch and described how its steady light had illuminated the path forward when her bead protocol threatened to become currency rather than connection—how Serapnenh's questions had helped her see the drift before it became irreversible.

-Seybha held Benbhubh's trowel and felt its weight, understood viscerally how infrastructure enabled beauty.
+Sebenh held Benbhub's trowel and felt its weight, understood viscerally how infrastructure enabled beauty.
 "You dug in shit," she said bluntly, "so we could make colors without sickness.
 Your invisible work made our visible work possible."

-Malkh held Seybha's mortar and spoke about grinding—how patience and pressure transformed raw materials into something refined, how their partnership had ground away their individual roughness until they fit together perfectly.
+Malkhos held Sebenh's mortar and spoke about grinding—how patience and pressure transformed raw materials into something refined, how their partnership had ground away their individual roughness until they fit together perfectly.

-Tonkh, holding Renkh's whistle, added: "Our watch system worked because we learned it from observing you.
+Tonkhos, holding Renkhos's whistle, added: "Our watch system worked because we learned it from observing you.
 How you all watched each other.
 Validated each other.
 Kept each other from drifting.
 We just formalized what you'd been doing informally for decades."

 Henmos, youngest of the eleven, held Threyenh's tap and understood suddenly, viscerally, what his counting had really been about: controlled flow.
 Numbers weren't abstract—they were taps and vessels, channels and containers, ways to let knowledge flow at the right pace to the right people.